useed/arendelle/README.md

 # Arendelle

 Arendelle is a small gem with a distantly semantic name, used for initializing mostly frozen objects.
-If you've got kids, you probably already understand.
+If you've got kids, you probably already understand the name.

 ## Why?

-We primarily use Arendelle in our innternal projects combined with JSON.parse and the `object_class` setting, to initialize (mostly) frozen objects.
+We primarily use Arendelle in our internal projects combined with JSON.parse and the `object_class` setting, to initialize (mostly) frozen objects.
 This helps prevent accidentally mutating the state of a parsed JSON file or configuration class, while providing a javascript object-like interface for accessing deeply nested settings.
 See usage for more details.

 ## Installation